Skip to main content

 Minimally Invasive and Robotic-Assisted Surgery

-Surgeons use tiny instruments and advanced imaging equipment to perform surgery through small cuts, rather than a large incision.
+Surgeons use advanced instruments and imaging equipment to perform surgery through small ports, rather than a large incision.
 This results in less pain and scarring, requires less time in the hospital, and offers a faster recovery.
 We use minimally invasive approaches for:

 • Aortic valve surgery